nishantsbi/charlie86.github.io/_posts/2017-02-16-fitteR-happieR.md

 9         15.80 Tinker Tailor Soldier ...
 10        16.03                 Videotape
 ```
 We have a winner!
 "True Love Waits" is officially the single most depressing Radiohead song to date.
 To see how sadness evoloved across all nine albums, I calculated the average gloom index per album and plotted each song by album release date.
-To spice up the plot a bit, I created a custom tooltip incorporating the `album_img` from Spotify.
+To spice up the `highcharter` plot a bit, I created a custom tooltip incorporating the `album_img` from Spotify.
 ```r
 library(RColorBrewer)
 library(highcharter)